 - Personal Injury Protection (PIP).
 This coverage pays for medical expenses for you and your passengers, regardless of who was at-fault in the accident

 - Uninsured/Underinsured Motorist.
 Some states legally require this type of coverage.
 It kicks in if you’re in an accident and the other driver has no insurance, or not enough insurance.
 It usually only applies to bodily injury liability coverage, but in some states, it covers property damage liability as well

 The shorthand for insurance policy limits used by insurers looks like this: 25/50/25.
 This means, the coverage limits would be:

 - $25,000 for all property damage in the accident

 While it’s smart to have high limits, more coverage means higher rates.
 Make sure you compare quotes from multiple insurance companies so you don't overpay for protection you may never need.

 The age of your vehicle is an important factor to consider when deciding on coverage limits.
 This is especially true for collision and comprehensive coverage.
 Most states don’t legally require collision and comprehensive coverage.
 However, you should protect the investment of your new car.
-We recommend keeping collision and comprehensive coverage in your policy even if you paid cash for your new vehicle or your finance company didn’t require it.
+We recommend keeping collision and comprehensive coverage in your policy even if you paid cash for your new vehicle.
+You should also keep them if your finance company didn’t require it.

 You should never drop liability coverage.
 An accident can lead to huge costs no matter how much your car is worth.
 A lawsuit due to lack of coverage could leave your assets at risk.
 Additionally, your state almost certainly requires liability insurance to operate a vehicle.